The Types of Call Center Frauds to Fight in 2026

 ID Theft

-Preventing ID theft is done through a series of verification processes, employee training, and regular monitoring of contact center activities.
-The most important part is to stay vigilant of fraudulent behaviors.
+Preventing ID theft can be achieved through a series of identity verification steps, employee training, and regular monitoring of contact center activities.
+The most important part is to stay vigilant of fraudulent behaviors and maintain strong security protocols.

-More importantly, you need to train your staff to be prepared for it.
-Many agents struggle to detect ID theft because of online attackers getting a hold of accurate customer information.
+More importantly, you need to train your staff to be prepared.
+Many contact center agents struggle to detect ID theft because of online attackers getting a hold of accurate customer information and therefore presenting as a legitimate customer.

 Account Hijacks

-After ID theft, hijacking someone’s account is another common method of how fraudsters take control of a user’s information to achieve monetary gains.
+After ID theft, account takeover fraud is another common method scammers use to take control of a user’s information and achieve monetary gains.
 Many times, they will try to manipulate contact centers by changing a user’s login data, PIN number, and other important contact details.

-In order to get ready for these types of attacks, online attackers will read more about their victim’s personal information, such as where they live, when they were born, and more.
+In order to prepare for these types of attacks, online attackers will read more about their victim’s personal information, such as where they live, when they were born, their maiden name, and more.
+This allows them to bypass weak knowledge-based authentication (KBA) systems.

 Credit Card Fraud